jccohrs/land-use-translator/README.md

 - **Irrigation Data** *(Optional)*: Required if irrigation data is included in the calculations.
 - **Background Data** *(Optional)*: Additional background data for enhanced simulation detail.

+By default, all required and optional datasets should be located in a designated data/ directory.
+If different storage locations are prefered, alternative paths for each dataset can be specified in a configuration file.
+This will be further detailed in the Usage section bellow.

 ## Regional and Temporal Scope

 The program is pre-configured to calculate LULC for the following regions: